-- Use the xfs file system type with a 4KB block size for the DATA and LOG file systems - To use LVM 2 use this schema: vgcreate → lvreate → mkfs.xfs - Use telling names for volume groups and logical volumes. - Do not use the hyphen (minus) character '-' as part of the name, because the LINUX device mapper uses this as a separator between VG and LV name when it creates device names for the LV. - Create Volume Groups and Logical Volumes for DATA and LOG, for each HANA mount point (as listed in global.ini) create one Volume Group with exactly one Logical Volume.
+- Use the xfs file system type with a 4KB block size for the DATA and LOG file systems - To use LVM 2 use this schema: vgcreate ⊕ lvreate ⊕ mkfs.xfs - Use telling names for volume groups and logical volumes do not use the hyphen (minus) sign '-' as part of the name, because the LINUX mapper uses this sign as separator between VG and LV name. - Create Volume Groups and Logical Volumes for DATA and LOG, for each HANA mount point (as listed in global.ini) create one Volume Group with exactly one Logical Volume.